 There will be no official bag drop facility; however, there will be an identified area where runners may leave items outside the changing rooms at the school.
 NB: Killearn Primary School & Killearn 10k cannot take responsibility for items left in the registration area.

 As per Scottish Athletics legislation, please complete the medical details on the reverse of your race number after collection – tables and pens will be available in registration area.
 Velcro straps will be provided for individual chips.
 Chips should be securely attached to either ankle NOT WRIST with the main unit positioned on the outside of the ankle.
 Please ask any one of our marshals for assistance should you find this a difficulty.
-Please then exit the registration area as soon as is practical as the area will be busy.
+Please then exit the registration area as soon as is practicable as the area will be busy.

 Runners will be piped from registration to the mighty Buchanan Monument 15 mins before the start of the race for race briefing – from here it is merely a matter of metres to the start line on the main road beside the War Memorial.